AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 In addition the following fields are available for nodes:

-* `isConflict` – a boolean indicating whether the total weight of incoming flows is equal to that of outcoming flows, including dropoffs.
+* `isConflict` – a boolean indicating whether the total weight of incoming and outgoing flows (including dropoffs) is the same (?)
 * `income` – an array with names and weights of incoming nodes
 * `outcome` – an array with names and weights of outgoing nodes
 * `dropoff` – the weight of the dropoff node